Sure Dividend

 The shares have performed extremely well in recent years.
 This performance was based on strong earnings growth and an expanding valuation multiple.

-West Pharmaceutical has also raised its dividend for 30 consecutive years, which means it is on the Dividend Aristocrats list. (https://www.suredividend.com/dividend-aristocrats-list/)
+West Pharmaceutical has also raised its dividend for 32 consecutive years, which means it is on the Dividend Aristocrats list.

-We have compiled a list of all 65 Dividend Aristocrats and important financial metrics such as price-to-earnings ratios and dividend yields.
+We have compiled a list of all 69 Dividend Aristocrats and important financial metrics such as price-to-earnings ratios and dividend yields.
 You can download the full list by clicking on the link below:

 Business Overview

 West Pharmaceutical Services is a healthcare company.
 It manufactures and sells medical packaging and medical components.
 It is also a contract manufacturer for other MedTech companies.
+The stock has a market cap of $15 billion.

 Products include automatic medication delivery systems and medicine injection solutions, among others.

-Sales are mostly generated in the US and the MENA region.
+Sales are primarily generated in the US and the MENA region.
 This is not a big surprise, as healthcare expenditures on a per-capita basis are among the highest in the US and Europe.
 High-Value Product Components make up more than half of the company’s sales, while delivery devices contribute a much smaller portion of West Pharmaceutical’s revenue.

 Growth Prospects